nickmcfaddin/underdog-fantasy/README.md

 Describes Underdog Fantasy's Betting Scheme and Trends

 ## Description
 The plots below show the trends of how different amount of legs of parlays correspond to the amount of money that could be made depending on the user's hit rate per bet.
 Each bar on each graph is taken by the average of 1000 trials and each trial runs 1000 parlays of the same type.
+We kept the starting bankroll at $100 for every trial and set the wager to $1 per bet.
 The hit percentage on the x axis of each graph represents what percentage of straight bets that the bettor hits.

 ## Trend Analysis
 The graphs are drastically right skewed, so much so that if the bettor's hit percentage on straight bets is below 50%, they are shown to go bankrupt nearly 100% of the time over a long period of time.
 This is expected as if it were really a fair game and the users had an equal chance to make money than they did to lose, then it wouldn't be profitable for the company.